LLMs Should Express Uncertainty Explicitly: Reasoning-Time <uncertain> Marker

 Correctness is determined from the final answer line using normalized exact match, with yes/no matching, date matching, and token-F1 fallback.
 The reward is ordered as

-with concrete values \(5.0 > 3.5 > 0.0 > -2.0\) in our implementation and an additional repetition penalty when \texttt{<uncertain>} appears more than twice.
+with concrete values \(5.0 > 3.5 > 0.0 > -2.0\) and an additional repetition penalty when \texttt{<uncertain>} appears more than twice.
 The key asymmetry is that silent failure is penalized more heavily than uncertain failure, so the model is encouraged to expose likely failure states rather than remain silently overconfident.
-Unlike the verbalized-confidence objective, which trains a global post-hoc summary, this objective acts directly on the reasoning trajectory and is designed to produce intervention-oriented uncertainty.
+Unlike the verbalized-confidence objective, which trains a post-hoc summary, this objective acts directly on the reasoning trajectory and is designed to produce an intervention-oriented signal.
+Reward-design ablations are reported in Appendix~\ref{app:reward_ablation_transfer} (Table~\ref{tab:reward_ablation_compact}).